Thom-P/42-data_science_logistic_regression/readme.md

-# 42 Data Science: Logistic Regression (DSLR)
+# 42 Data Science - Logistic Regression

 The goal of this project is to implement a multi-class linear classifier "from scratch" using logistic regression.
 From scratch here means that we implement our own data statistics tools, feature scaling, cost function, and gradient descent algorithm.
-We use Python 3.10 and the following libraries: numpy for efficient array/matrix operations, pandas for the manipulation of the dataset, and matplotlib for the visualization.
+We use Python 3.10 and the following libraries: numpy for efficient array/matrix operations, pandas for the manipulation of the csv dataset, and matplotlib for the visualization.

 ## The story

 The Sorting Hat of the infamous Hogwarts school of wizards is not longer working and cannot fulfill his role of sorting the students into the four houses: _Ravenclaw_, _Gryffindor_, _Slytherin_, and _Hufflepuff_.
 We are provided a dataset from the previous years containing the scores of 1600 students across 13 fields, and the houses they were assigned to.
 With our muggle datascience and machine learning tools, we need to simulate a Sorting Hat to be able to sort the 400 new students into their best fitting houses based on their scores.

-## Task 1: Data Analysis
+## Data Analysis

 We create a program for computing basic statistics of our training dataset.
 For each of the 13 courses/fields, we compute the number of data points (count), mean score, standard deviation, minimum, maximum, median, first and third quartile.
 Note that this program is basically a re-implementation of the pandas builtin describe() function (that we are not allowed to use).